 • Read and photograph the electricity meter on your last day in the apartment

 SIG will issue a final invoice based on actual consumption.
 If a deposit was paid, it will be refunded after your account is closed.
-A letter template will be provided to help with the cancellation.
+You can complete this formality on SIG’s websiteExternal link icon.

 Water and waste